ajaychamedia77/ajay/README.md

 # ajay
-for using normal git command
+for using normal git command for tcs